 This doesn’t mean you have to hit publish.
 Just allow your mind to explore without boundaries.
 It’s amazing what you might find inside your mind.

-Watch for wins in your life and business.
-When you see one, double down into it.
+Watch for wins in your life and business when you see one, double down on it.
 See how far the rabbit hole goes.

 Try smiling, at everyone, your spouse, co-worker, and even complete strangers you shoulder past at the convenient store on way home from the office.
 Smile and be honest about it and watch what happens.